udap/udap.github.io/whitepapers/UDAP-Whitepaper-English.md

 ## Executive Summary

-UDAP provides an objected oriented API and a Universal Asset Wallet for third party application developers to create powerful blockchain based application efficiently to deal with crypto-token encoded real-world assets, without the steep learning curve and concerns of scalability and securities.
+UDAP is a blockchain-based asset protocol that provides Restful APIs and a Universal Asset Wallet for third party application developers to create powerful blockchain based application efficiently to deal with crypto-token encoded real-world assets, without the steep learning curve and concerns of scalability, privacy and security.

-UDAP's core architecture is "Virtual Private Chain", where each applications runs on its own private secure blockchain and storage, with user configured privacy level and blockchain nodes.
+UDAP uses a Multi-Chain architecture that supports both "Virtual Private Chains" and physical application zones, where each applications runs on its own private secure blockchain and storage, with user configured privacy level and blockchain nodes.
 UDAP uses both vertical sharding and horizontal sharding to achieve potentially millions of transactions per second.
 Massive parallelism is realized in the nodes where all the cores can process all the transactions in parallel.
 Multiple nodes form processing zones and zones form zone clusters to create enormous transaction processing power.

 Multiple levels of encryptions and obfuscations are used to ensure of the privacy of the assets registered on the chains.

-A Universal Asset Wallet is provided for application developers to write exciting applications directly in the wallet as a plug-in.
+A Universal Asset Wallet is provided for application developers to write exciting applications directly in the wallet as plug-ins.

-Applications can immediately register token-based assets on chain and offer the built-in market to their customers.
+Applications can immediately register token-based assets on chain and offer the built-in marketplace to their customers.
 Applications can even create their own in-app currencies backed by blockchains and use it to build the in-app economy.
 The app-specific currencies can eventually be traded in the UDAP platform to offer unlimited liquidity.

 UDAP is a standalone public chain cloud that offers itself as an advanced streamlined BAAS for the booming real world token-economy beyond crypto-currencies.